 - ROI: $140,000 ÷ $5,000 = 28× in year 1

 Even with aggressive discounting — 5% recovery, 50% fix rate — the math still produces 10× ROI.
-The numbers only get worse for the audit when companies argue that pipeline isn't actually being lost.
-In which case: that's a great finding too.
-Audits that confirm a healthy setup are still valuable, because they unblock investment decisions ("we don't need to migrate to HubSpot — Pardot is fine, we just need to do X and Y").
+Per Gartner's marketing technology survey data, the average B2B martech stack is under-utilized by 33-58 percent, which is the gap audits expose and remediation closes.
+The numbers only get worse for the audit when companies argue that pipeline is not actually being lost.
+In which case: that is a great finding too.
+Audits that confirm a healthy setup are still valuable, because they unblock investment decisions ("we do not need to migrate to HubSpot — Pardot is fine, we just need to do X and Y").
+For the broader Pardot 3-year cost picture see Pardot Pricing 2026 guide.

 Worth it